oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 ## <a name="network-configuration"></a>3.2 Network Configuration

-The Landing Zone supports a variety of networking types:
+The Landing Zone supports a variety of networking models:

-- **Standard Three-Tier Web Application VCN**: up to four subnets are provisioned, one to host load balancers, one for application servers (middle-tiers) and one for database servers.
-Optionally, a subnet (either public or private) for jump hosts is available.
+- **Standard Three-Tier Web Application VCN**: three subnets are provisioned, one to host load balancers and bastion hosts, one for application servers (middle-tiers) and one for database servers.
 The load balancer subnet can be made either public or private.
 The application servers' and database servers' are always created private.
 Route rules and network security rules are configured based on provided connectivity settings.

 - **Exadata Cloud Service (ExaCS) VCN**: two private subnets are provisioned, according to ExaCS requirements.
 One subnet for the Exadata client (the database itself) and one for database backups.
 Route rules and network security rules are configured based on ExaCS requirements and provided connectivity settings.

-- **Oracle Kubernetes Engine (OKE) VCN**: one public and up to four private subnets are provisioned, according to OKE requirements.
-Public facing is the Services subnet, where service like load balancers are expected to be deployed.
-The others are Workers, API, Management and Pods (available for Native Pod Networking CNI) subnets.
+- **Oracle Kubernetes Engine (OKE) VCN**: two public and three private subnets are provisioned, according to OKE requirements.
+Public facing are the Services and Management subnets.
+The other three are Pods, Workers and API subnets which provide the connectivity within the Kubernetes cluster.
 Route rules and network security rules are configured based on OKE requirements and provided connectivity settings.

-The Landing Zone supports up to three VCNs of each type.

-Regardless the networking types, these VCNs can be deployed standalone or all connected via OCI DRG V2 service in a Hub & Spoke topology.
-When deploying Hub & Spoke, either a Hub VCN (aka DMZ VCN) can be provisioned or the DRG itself used as the hub.
-The Landing Zone also optionally deploys a network appliance in the Hub VCN to control/secure all inbound and outbound traffic routing in the spoke VCNs.
+Regardless the networking model, VCNs can be deployed standalone or all connected via OCI DRG V2 service in a Hub & Spoke topology.
+When deploying Hub & Spoke, either a Hub VCN can be provisioned or the DRG itself used as the hub.
+The Hub VCN can be configured for firewall deployments and OCI security partners have developed [Landing Zone ready Terraform configurations](https://blogs.oracle.com/cloud-infrastructure/post/adding-our-security-partners-to-a-cis-oci-landing-zone).

 The VCNs can also be configured with no Internet connectivity or for on-premises connectivity.
 Inbound access to the SSH port from 0.0.0.0/0 IP range is strictly prohibited.